WWE Extreme Rules: Concept and History

 In June 2022, WWE announced that the 2022 Extreme Rules would be held on October 8 and return the event to the Wells Fargo Center in Philadelphia, Pennsylvania.
 This marked the first Extreme Rules to be held in October and on a Saturday.
+The 2022 event would be the final Extreme Rules event, as an event was not scheduled for 2023, with that year's October slot given to a reinstated Fastlane.
+This came after WWE Chief Content Officer Triple H stated that he wanted to discontinue some of the gimmick events.

 Extreme Rules matches

 An "Extreme Rules match" is a type of hardcore match in which there are no disqualifications and no countouts and weapons are incentivized, but pinfalls and submissions must take place in the ring; since the acquisition of Extreme Championship Wrestling, WWE has used the "Extreme Rules" term in place of "hardcore".
-Although the Extreme Rules event was established in 2009, it was not until 2010 when the titular Extreme Rules match began to be held at the annual event.
-Only two other Extreme Rules events thus far have not included an Extreme Rules match, which were the 2011 and 2015 events.
+Although the Extreme Rules event was established in 2009, it was not until 2010 when the Extreme Rules match began to be held at the titular event.
+Only two other Extreme Rules events did not include the namesake match, which were the 2011 and 2015 events.

-Since being introduced at the 2010 event, the events that have included an Extreme Rules match thus far have only had one Extreme Rules match on the card.
-The other matches are another type of hardcore match or just standard rules matches.
+After being introduced at the 2010 event, the events that included an Extreme Rules match only had one such match on the card.
+The other matches were another type of hardcore match or just standard rules matches.
 Some of the other hardcore matches may have technically had the same or very similar rules as an Extreme Rules match, but were not stipulated as such (for example, a No Holds Barred match, which was held at the inaugural 2009 event).
-Some Extreme Rules matches have had other stipulations applied on top of the Extreme Rules stipulation.
+Some Extreme Rules matches had other stipulations applied on top of the Extreme Rules stipulation.

-Other types of hardcore matches to have taken place at Extreme Rules include Steel Cage matches, variants of the Strap match, Ladder matches, Street Fights, Last Man Standing matches, tables matches, "I Quit" matches, No Disqualification matches, a Kendo stick-on-a-Pole match, an Eye for an Eye match (one opponent had to extract an eye from the other opponent), a Wyatt Swamp Fight, a Good Old Fashioned Donnybrook match, and a Fight Pit match.
+Other types of hardcore matches that took place at Extreme Rules include Steel Cage matches, variants of the Strap match, Ladder matches, Street Fights, Last Man Standing matches, tables matches, "I Quit" matches, No Disqualification matches, a Kendo stick-on-a-Pole match, an Eye for an Eye match (one opponent had to extract an eye from the other opponent), a Wyatt Swamp Fight (a hardcore match held at a swamp), a Good Old Fashioned Donnybrook match, and a Fight Pit match.

-The following are the Extreme Rules matches that have been held at the annual event.
+The following are the Extreme Rules matches that were held at the titular event.